Alpha-Centauri-00/robotframework-webhooks/README.md

 # robotframework-webhooks

-In this repo is going to send Messages to MS-Teams / Slack the results from Robot-framework executed test cases. by adding a WebHook to your preferable channel, which will generate a URL that you have to use, in order to send the results immediately.
+The purpose of this repository is to automatically send the results of executing test cases to MS-Teams / Slack. by adding an App "WebHook" to your preferable channel, which will generate a URL that you have to use, in order to send the results immediately.